 Social learning improves business results.
 After all, one of the main objectives of this approach is to promote the conservation of knowledge, supporting training in the workplace and, above all, sharing knowledge between experts and colleagues (unlike a formal approach).

-Below a list of advantages that social learning brings to an organization:
+Below a list of advantages that social learning brings to an organisation:

 HOW TO IMPLEMENT SOCIAL LEARNING WITHIN YOUR ORGANISATION?

-Here are some solutions to implement social learning in your organization:
+Here are some solutions to implement social learning in your organisation:

-Social learning is a valuable opportunity for the company growth, representing a real change in culture within an organization.
-Today, optimizing your business training strategy means extending the focus beyond formal training.
+Social learning is a valuable opportunity for the company growth, representing a real change in culture within an organisation.
+Today, optimising your business training strategy means extending the focus beyond formal training.